erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 ##### Strings and lists
 ###### Indices and slices
 Elements in lists and strings are accessed via their index.
-Index numbers start at 0, or -1 when counting from the end of the list or variable.
+Index numbers start at 0, or -1 when counting from the end of the list or string.
 ``` python
 >>> "abc"[0]
 = a